Travellers warned to 'expect some challenges' around March break | CBC News

 "Think about contingency plans if they know relatives at the far end," he said.
 "You've got to think about these things now, and it shouldn't be that way."

-Taller said people travelling at March break should make sure to pack essentials like medication in their carry-on luggage, as well as a change of clothes and any other must-have items such as a child's favourite stuffed animal.
+Taller said people travelling at March break should make sure to pack essentials in their carry-on like medication, a change of clothes and a child's favourite stuffed animal.